narges-tk/Python-for-geoscience/README.md

 # Python-for-geoscience
-I'm here to show you how Python can be fantastic for Geospatial analysis!so stay tuned:)
+I'm here to show you how Python can be amazing for Geospatial analysis!so stay tuned:)